Health or wealth?

 How about both …

-What’s the Medicare Levy Surcharge (MLS)?
+Let’s start with the Medicare Levy Surcharge (MLS)

 As Australian residents we all have the right to health care through Medicare, a system partly funded by taxpayers, many of whom pay a Medicare levy of 2% of their taxable income.
 Your Medicare levy is reduced if your taxable income is below a certain threshold, meaning that some people may not have to pay the levy at all.